-In these challenging times, when the ‘normal’ and the ‘routine’ are totally disrupted and many human activities have totally stopped, teaching continues.
+In these challenging times, when the ‘normal’ and the ‘routine’ are totally disrupted and many human activities have again been affected by the Omicron variant, teaching continues.
 Trust the teachers to take up any challenge.
 This absence of a classroom was not a big challenge for teachers, and they have gone and created virtual classrooms.
 Some have progressed from teaching a few to a few hundred to a few thousand, and more.
 Where is the classroom?
 It’s in the cloud – the “cloud classroom”.
 As far as online teaching is concerned, teachers are overcoming many challenges – challenges of finance, technology, resources, and helping their students use the time wisely.
 And teachers have come out with flying colors in creating engaging, valuable content.

 Yet, the stress is too much on teaching.
 The purpose of all teaching is that the learner should learn.
 The student should be at the focus.
 The emphasis should be on learning.
 When we say that the face of education is changing, it’s not just the way teaching will change.
 Its also important to realise that as teaching methodologies change and we move to online systems of education, learning methodologies have to change.
 The onus is now on the learner to learn.
 The teacher shall do his/her part, but the learner must take on the responsibility to be an active learner, a seeker of knowledge, rather than just wait for information to be thrust on him/her.
 The learner should “pull” the information rather than have information pushed or sent to him.